harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - Common use for inline variables will be covered later as it will relate to the topic of sharing global constants across multiple files.

 ## Constexpr and consteval functions
+- One challenge with constant expressions is that function call to a normal function are not allowed in constant expressions.
+This means we cannot use such function calls anywhere a constant expression is required.
 -